Janeleq/Snowy-Bot/README.md

 # Snowy-Bot
-A discord pet bot made for friends
+A discord pet bot made for friends<br/>
 Made with Discord.PY

 Does simple tasks like